medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 ### Web entities explorer

-This section of the datascape is designed to navigate in the list of web entities by a search engine.
+This section of the datascape is designed to navigate in the list of web entities.
 A function allows to sort results by the topological attributes of each web entity.
 You can sort the list of results by degree, indegree, outdegree, betweenness centrality or number of pages in a web entity and url name.

 On the right part, the map highlights the web entities in the list of results and you can access to the full list of pages associated to the web entity.